 KING COUNTY - King County Sheriff's detectives say an attorney representing Parminder Tiwana has contacted the court on his behalf.
 He is no has a warrant for his arrest.

-WANTED IN KING COUNTY - A Kent Police officer driving his patrol car spots two men lying in the road.
+Tiwana had been wanted after a Kent Police officer driving his patrol car spoted two men lying in the road.

 Detectives say both men had just been badly beaten with a baseball bat by Parminder Tiwana, who also goes by the names ‘Binder’ and ‘Pinder Barnala.’

-He's wanted on a $150,000 nationwide arrest warrant after detectives say a beef between ‘Binder’ and the two victims turned into violent attacks.
+A $150,000 nationwide arrest warrant was issued after detectives say a beef between ‘Binder’ and the two victims turned into violent attacks.